SachinDangayach/END2.0/Session7/README.md

 ***[Link for colab file](https://colab.research.google.com/drive/1B6LeAUgkW0q90NuaVIdK8cZ8ZOTi2M_Q?usp=sharing)***

-  I have done the Assignment 5 by using the python package ### ### to get the dataset.
+  I have done the Assignment 5 by using the python package ***pytreebank*** to get the dataset.
 Below is the earlier submission link-

 ***[Prior Submission - Assignment 5 - colab](https://colab.research.google.com/drive/13-mpSe80XXG69Pz3y1SOP7HQmekAyggw?usp=sharing)***

 ***[Prior Submission - Assignment 5 - Git Readme](https://github.com/SachinDangayach/END2.0/blob/main/Session5/README.md)***

-For this submission, we have prepared the dataset directly as explained in the steps below-
+***For this submission, we have prepared the dataset directly as explained in the steps below-***

   # Data